syncfusion-content/wpf-docs/wpf/GridSplitter/Getting-Started.md

 ## Expand or collapse the grid elements

-We can collapse or expands the element in either side of the splitter by cliking the collapse buttons.
+We can collapse or expands the element in either side of the splitter by clicking the collapse buttons.
 We can show or hide the collapse button by using the [EnableCollapseButton](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfGridSplitter~EnableCollapseButton.html) property value as `true`.
 The default value of `EnableCollapseButton` is `false`.

 {% tabs %}
 {% highlight XAML %}